don-ferris/LifeStream/VISION.md

 ## Success

-LifeStream succeeds when families and friends naturally share more of their lives with one another because doing so is easy, enjoyable, and private.
+LifeStream succeeds when families and friends naturally share more of their lives with one another because doing so is effortless, enjoyable, and private.

 If LifeStream quietly becomes part of everyday life—and people forget they're using software at all—then it has achieved its purpose.